2020 Utility Staffing Survey Results – Part I

 Accounts per employee

-To arrive at an accurate index to compare utilities of differing sizes and billing frequencies, I came up with the number of accounts billed annually per employee.
-This formula multiplied the number of active accounts by the number of times each account is billed annually (12 for monthly billing, 6 for bi-monthly billing, 4 for quarterly billing, and 3 for three times a year billing) then divided that product by the total number of office employees.
-The higher the result, the more efficient the office should be.
+To arrive at an accurate index to compare utilities of differing sizes and billing frequencies, I derived a value for the number of accounts billed annually per employee.
+This formula multiplied the number of active accounts by the number of times each account is billed annually (12 for monthly billing, 6 for bi-monthly billing, 4 for quarterly billing) then divided that product by the total number of office employees.
+The higher the result, the more efficient the office is considered to be.

 Annual customer turnover

-Some utilities billing only property owners, and those will have a much lower turnover rate than utilities billing tenants.
+Some utilities bill only property owners, and those will have a much lower turnover rate than utilities that bill tenants.

 Major services billed

-As was the case in 2016, utilities billing multiple metered services require more staff than those billing for only a single metered service.
-This was even more convincing this year, as 31 of the 32 most efficient offices bill for only one metered service, as shown below.
-The one anomaly also happens to be one of the utilities mentioned above that doesn’t collect payments.
+As was the case in 2016 and 2018, utilities billing multiple metered services require more staff than those billing for only a single metered service.
+This was even more convincing this year, as 37 of the 38 most efficient offices (including the top 25) bill for only one metered service or less (one bills for sewer only), as shown below:

 The next issue will analyze staffing levels and labor-saving practices each utility can control, such as automation and outsourcing.